Competitive prices for top quality

 2. How do I sow Dianthus?

-Sow the seeds shallowly in moist seed compost, cover lightly with soil or vermiculite, and keep at 18–20°C.
+Sow the seeds superficially in moist seed compost, cover lightly with soil or vermiculite, and keep at 18–20°C.

 The seeds germinate on average 7 to 14 days after sowing at the correct temperature and humidity.